 Framlingham College was founded in 1864 to provide education to the sons of the middle-class in rural East Anglia.
 Over the years the fundamental purpose has evolved and it now caters for both boys and girls of all social and economic backgrounds from the local area and further afield.
 Set in the heart of the Suffolk countryside some 20 miles from Ipswich, the senior school and Preparatory school at Brandeston Hall play a significant part in a rural community that cannot easily benefit from the range of activities and opportunities that exist in a suburban and urban environment.

 The College is established as a registered charity with the express purpose of the advancement of education.
 Pupils that benefit from this education are drawn from the local community, the wider East Anglian catchment as well as nationally and internationally.
 The wider public benefit from the fact that the College is unable to recover VAT paid on its inputs, and saves taxpayers the cost of educating the pupils at the College in the state system.
-In order to further widen the benefit provided to the public a range of means tested bursaries and scholarships, including at least 6 100% remissions of tuition fees, are offered to enable children from less well off backgrounds to gain from a Framlingham education.
-The College collaborates with a wide range of local state schools, offering access to facilities and sharing of staff and senior students.
+In order to further widen the benefit provided to the public a range of means tested bursaries and scholarships, including at least six 100% remissions of tuition fees, are offered to enable children from less well off backgrounds to gain from a Framlingham education.
+The College collaborates with a wide range of local state schools, offering access to facilities and sharing of staff and senior pupils.
 The local community is also able to use many of its facilities, and it is both a major local employer and a consumer of local goods and services.
 The Governors of the College consider that these provisions far exceed the minimum required of a Charity.

 Scholarships and Bursaries